Home > How to Tips

 Jessica Shee

-Summary: If you find a category named Other Volumes in Container on Mac storage, this post explains what is Other Volumes in Container and how to delete it in five possible ways.
+Summary: If you find a category named Other Volumes in Container on Mac storage, this post explains what Other Volumes in Container is and how to delete it in five possible ways.

 how to delete other volumes in container

-When you are struggling with your Mac storage, for example, when you receive an error message saying 'Your disk is almost full', it's necessary to check Mac storage and free up Mac storage as much as possible.
+When you are struggling with your Mac storage, for example, when you receive an error message saying 'Your disk is almost full,' it's necessary to check Mac storage and free up Mac storage as much as possible.

 If you are running macOS 10.13 High Sierra and later, possibly, you'll notice one category named Other Volumes in Container when you check your Mac storage in About This Mac.
 Unlike other regular categories, this block looks confusing enough.
 This post will explain what it is and how to delete Other Volumes in Container with five feasible solutions.